 Study

-Stranmillis has developed a number of bespoke modules specifically designed to enrich your study abroad experience, providing opportunities to learn about the history, heritage and culture of Ireland and develop your intercultural skills.
-Students will received a transcript from QUB detailing the modules taken and grades achieved.
-Your home institution will advise on how study abroad credits will be applied to your academic record.
+Stranmillis has developed a number of bespoke modules specifically designed to enrich your international exchange and study abroad experience, providing opportunities to learn about the history, heritage and culture of Ireland and develop your intercultural skills.
+Following completion of their semester, students will receive a transcript from QUB detailing the modules taken, credits completed and grades achieved.
+Your home institution will advise on how international credits will be applied to your academic record.
+Below are some examples of modules available.

 RECOMMENDED MODULES